 - H. A Zoning Compliance Certificate shall be required for the PV SOLAR FARM prior to going into commercial production of energy.
 Approval of a Zoning Compliance Certificate shall require the following: - 1.
-An as-built site plan of the PV SOLAR FARM including structures, property lines (including identification of adjoining properties), as-built separations, public access road and turnout locations, substation(s), electrical cabling from the PV SOLAR FARM to the substations(s), and layout of all structures within the geographical boundaries of any applicable setback.
+An as-built site plan of the PV SOLAR FARM including structures, property lines (including identification of adjoining properties), as-built separations, public access road and turnout locations, substation(s), electrical cabling from the PV SOLAR FARM to the substations(s), and layout of all structures within the geographical boundaries of any applicable setback. - 2.

-- Medanos Solar LLC MARCH 2, 2023 - 2.
 As-built documentation of all permanent soil erosion and sedimentation improvements for all PV SOLAR FARM including any access road prepared by an Illinois Licensed Professional Engineer. - 3.
-An executed interconnection agreement with the appropriate electric utility as required by Section 6.1.5 B.(3)b. - The petitioners will ensure that the part of the PV solar farm that is inside the Village of Homer has proper municipal zoning for that use.
+An executed interconnection agreement with the appropriate electric utility as required by Section 6.1.5 B.(3)b.